andrew/ultimate-awesome/README.md

 - [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
 - [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) - Showcase of awesome projects for TCI.
-- [awesome-local-job-boards](https://github.com/tradziej/awesome-local-job-boards) - A curated list of job boards by country.
 - [event-vision-index](https://github.com/tub-rip/event-vision-index) - 🔥 Overview of Event-based Vision Research at TUB-RIP lab.
 Repositories organized by topics.
 - [awesome-satysfi](https://github.com/uetchy/awesome-satysfi) - A curated list of awesome SATySFi packages, libraries, and resources.
 - [Awesome-UNAM](https://github.com/unamfi/Awesome-UNAM) - :octocat: A curated list of awesome engineering ecosystem, including UNAM Projects.